folio-org/stripes/doc/dev-guide.md

 Note that this code does _not_ access the stripes-connect data within the Redux store: so far, no situation has been found where that is necessary or desirable.
 Instead, it accesses internal data about the present session.
 (Arguably, that data should be made available in the Stripes object; but really, module code should not need to use this at all.)

-## Appendix B: mandatory back-end services for stripes-core
+## Appendix B: Mandatory back-end services for stripes-core

-Stripes-core currently requires certain server side modules to be enabled, i.e. /notify endpoint
+Stripes-core currently requires certain server-side modules to be enabled, i.e. /notify endpoint